calvinfeng/gonotebook/README.md

 # Go Academy
 Welcome to Go Academy, the official rip-off of App Academy, created by your beloved a/A alum.

+## Table of Contents
+1. Prerequisites
+1. Go Project Setup
+  * Video #1 - Hello World in Go
+2. Tic Tac Toe in Go
+3. TBA
+4. TBA

 ## Prerequisite(s)
 Before you start watching any of the videos listed below.
 It's important to get yourself familiar with Go's syntax first with Go tour.

 Go to https://tour.golang.org/ and complete the **Basics** and **Methods and Interfaces** sections of the tutorial.

-## Lesson Plan
-1. Go Project Setup
-2. Tic Tac Toe in Go
-3. TBA
-4. TBA

 ## Getting Started with Go
 ### Installation